20 Great Exit Interview Questions You Need to Ask

 To ensure you’re getting most from your exit interviews, listen carefully, analyze the results, and look for trends.
 Have several people complained about the same thing?
 Make a note of it and follow up with your current employees to learn how to improve their experience.

-Taking the time and effort to do offboarding right for your departing employees can lead to many benefits down the road.
+Taking the time and effort to do offboarding right for your departing employees can lead to many benefits.